malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 ...

 [WITHIN FIRST OR SECOND PHENOMENA SECTION?]
 It seems quite clear that there are portions of data processing within our brain that we are conscious of, other data states and processing that we are not aware of.
 Why, do we experience a particular subset of data processing as consciousness?
 It turns out that the boundary and content of what we can conclude as consciousness is dictated by what is representable within the model, and what processing can be performed against that model.

-# Why is this useful

-* We can build it
-* Basis of AGI
-* Now that we understand it enough, we can modify it.
-Eg: learning algorithms don't have to be done exactly the same way.
-Reinforcement doesn't had to be fine exactly the same way.

 # Open Questions
 Like any theory being developed, there are a number of questions remaining.
 At the most basic level, there are questions around how the logical view maps into the physical view, and about how much pre- and post-processing of signals occurs outside of the high-level processing schematic presented in the logical view here.
 As our understanding of neuroscience improves, we will be able to narrow down the range of possible explanations.